hackclub/hackclub/workshops/Chart Js/README.md

 ### Data

 Now we have our chart, but we need to get data from somewhere.
-So, what we are going to do, is to create a function that takes the input elements and gets their values, then using Chart Js methods, we'll push that data into our chart.
+So, what we are going to do, is to create a function that takes the input elements and gets their values, then using Chart.js methods, we'll push that data into our chart.
 ```js
 function addData(chart) {
   chart.data.labels.push(document.getElementById("label").value);